 Lack of Customer Information

-The worrying concern for all sellers is the seller has no way of knowing who buys their products, but many sellers do not know this before they sign up for Amazon.
-This is a disadvantage when it comes to creating a marketing list and a better understanding of the customers to develop a better product line.
+The concern for all sellers is that they have no way of knowing who buys their products.
+Many sellers are not aware of this before they sign up for Amazon.
+This is a disadvantage when it comes to creating a marketing list and better understanding customers so you can develop a better product line.

-Professional accounts with storage limits will still have a minimum of 25 cubic feet for standard, over-size, clothing, or footwear inventory.
-In addition, storage fees would be based on the weight and dimensions of a product.
-It is calculated using Amazon’s information about the weight and dimensions of the product.
+A minimum of 25 cubic feet of storage is required for standard, oversized, clothing or footwear inventory.
+Storage fees are based on the weight and dimensions of the product.
+Fees are calculated using information about the weight and dimensions of the product.

 Prime members have two-day fast shipping and all Amazon.com customers can get free shipping on eligible orders.
 When you list products for FBA, they are eligible for free shipping.